PMKL/TO-DO-LIST/README.md

-Earn 1 additional point for each item completed below (unless noted) Allow photos to be clicked and enlarged using the lightbox technique (2 pts) See http://sachinchoolur.github.io/lightgallery1.2/demos/ (Links to an external site.)Links to an external site. for a good example
-This can replace the functionality of showing the image below the table Use left and right arrow keys to cycle through the images and escape key to exit the lightbox Also have left, right, and an X button to click (same functionality as the keyboard keys)
+Earn 1 additional point for each item completed below (unless noted) Allow photos to be clicked and enlarged using the lightbox technique (2 pts) See http://sachinchoolur.github.io/lightgallery1.2/demos/ for a good example This can replace the functionality of showing the image below the table Use left and right arrow keys to cycle through the images and escape key to exit the lightbox Also have left, right, and an X button to click (same functionality as the keyboard keys)